linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

         proxy_read_timeout 300;
         ~~~

-7. Create the nginx example.com virtual host file at `/etc/nginx/sites-available/example.com`.
-Make sure you specify the same document root here that you did for Apache (for example, /var/www/example.com).
+7. Create the nginx `example.com` virtual host file at `/etc/nginx/sites-available/example.com`.
+Make sure you specify the same document root here that you did for Apache (for example, `/var/www/html/example.com`).
 This will ensure that nginx can deliver static files directly without passing the request to Apache.
-Nginx is much faster than Apache at delivering static files (like JavaScript, CSS, images, PDF files, static HTML files, etc.).
+Static files (like JavaScript, CSS, images, PDF files, static HTML files, etc.) can be delivered much faster with nginx than Apache.

         sudo nano /etc/nginx/sites-available/example.com